All blog posts

 Daily waste

-Imagine this: every day, as many as 19 million single-use plastic cups and food containers end up in landfills in the Netherlands.
-This shocking amount of plastic is not only unsustainable, but also has far-reaching environmental consequences.
-Fortunately, there is hope for the future, with an ambitious plan to reduce this volume by 40 percent by 2026 through the introduction of the plastic surcharge, deposit money and other regulations.
+Just imagine: every day, a staggering 19 million single-use plastic cups and food packaging end up in the Dutch landfill.
+This shocking amount of plastic is not only unsustainable but also has far-reaching consequences for the environment.
+Fortunately, there is hope for the future, with an ambitious plan to reduce this volume by 40 percent by 2026 through the introduction of the plastic surcharge, deposits, and other regulations.

 Every second, 15,000 plastic bottles roll over the counter worldwide .
 In the Netherlands there are more than 1.5 billion plastic bottles every year .
 A disturbing figure that needs to be reduced.